When AI Bends Metal: AI-Assisted Optimization of Design Parameters in Sheet Metal Forming: Introduction

 Yet, these simulations are among the most computationally demanding applications in high-performance computing (HPC), consuming significant energy, though generally far less than the actual processes they model.
 Nevertheless, power consumption is a major contributor to the total cost of ownership in HPC.
 For the HPC center of the RWTH Aachen University, power consumption contributed 28\% of the total costs as the second highest contributor, and hardware-related costs as the first with roughly half of the total, while all other cost factors are relatively minor~\cite{bischof2012brainware}.
 The cost of HPC systems affects the budget companies have for simulations, limiting the number of simulations they can afford to run.
 To minimize costs, the experts should find the optimal design with the smallest possible number of simulations, which requires considerable knowledge and years of experience.
+This becomes even more challenging due to the numerous combinations of process parameters and the time-consuming nature of finite element analysis~\cite{LW08}.